SQL Temp Table: How to Create One (Updated in 2024)

 Incredibly beneficial in handling structured data, structured query language (SQL) is designed to interact with relational databases, enabling efficient data creation, manipulation, and management.
 While other use cases exist, SQL is mainly used in business applications, such as CRM and ERP, for data storage and retrieval.
 It’s also widely used in analytics to extract data from databases and create reports.

-What Is a Temp Table in SQL?
+What a Temp Table in SQL Is

 An SQL temporary table, or simply a temp table, is a provisional feature in SQL that allows you to create, manipulate, and delete results during the duration of a database session, transaction, or a specific batch of SQL statements.